 Commonwealth Rent Assistance (CRA) is a Commonwealth payment made to you for income support payments to assist in the payment of rent.
 CRA is counted as the maximum amount for which each applicant of a household is entitled.
-You can ask about your CRA entitlement at any Centrelink Office.
+Go to humanservices.gov.au/Centrepay for more information about your CRA entitlement or call your local Centrelink Office.

 What about a Bond?

-If you are offered rental accommodation with SCH you will be asked to pay a Bond and two weeks’ rent in advance.
-This is a Security Bond of four weeks’ rent that is held by the Bond Administrator and not SCH and is refundable to you at the end of the tenancy.
-Unfortunately, sometimes a Property is not returned in good condition in which case only part of the Bond is returned and an amount returned to SCH to pay for any works required.
+If you are offered rental accommodation with SCH you will be asked to pay a Bond and two weeks’ rent in advance..
+This is a Security Bond of four weeks’ rent that is held by the Bond Administrator and not SCH, and is refundable to you at the end of the tenancy.
+Sometimes the tenancy is not returned in good condition in which case only part of the Bond is returned and an amount returned to SCH to pay for any works required.

-We do allow pets in our properties, but some breeds of dog are not allowed so please check with a Property Manager.
-A Pet Bond is payable of $260 and this is again held with the Bond Administrator and not SCH and is refundable to you at the end of the tenancy, or if you no longer have a pet.
+We do allow pets in our tenancies, but some breeds of dog are not allowed so please check with a Property Manager.
+A Pet Bond is payable of $260 and this is again held with the Bond Administrator and not SCH, and is refundable to you at the end of the tenancy or if you no longer have a pet.